Today marks the 13th anniversary of the Urumqi Massacre which took place in the capital…

 Save Uyghur Campaign Demands People To #BoycottMulan After Filming in East Turkestan

-The Save Uighur campaign demands on the international community to boycott the newly released Disney film Mulan.
-This comes after global outrage on 1) support from the main actress Liu Yifei of Hong Kong Police brutality, and 2) the fact that the movie was partly filmed in East Turkestan, where millions of Uighurs and other Turks languish in concentration camps and prisons.
+The Save Uyghur campaign demands on the international community to boycott the newly released Disney film Mulan.
+This comes after global outrage on 1) support from the main actress Liu Yifei of Hong Kong Police brutality, and 2) the fact that the movie was partly filmed in East Turkestan, where millions of Uyghurs and other Turks languish in concentration camps and prisons.
 The film is also tainted with themes of colonialism and islamophobia, with the movie’s main antagonist Bori Khan being from the now colonized “Northwest China” and his black-turbaned guards dressed like Middle Eastern assassins.

 As reported by the Washington Post, Disney offers a special thanks to more than a dozen Chinese institutions that helped with the film.
 These include four Chinese Communist Party propaganda departments in East Turkestan as well as the Public Security Bureau of the city of Turpan in the same region — organizations that are facilitating crimes against humanity.
 Through these actions, Mulan is directly complicit in the East Turkestan genocide.

 The Walt Disney Company claims in its social responsibility report and human right policy statement that it is: